GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/05_drawing.md

 rapi.setDrawOperation(DOT_TRIANGLE_LIST);
 ~~~~~~~~~~~~~

-# Indexed drawing {#drawing_a}
+# Indexed drawing
-Finally you can now draw the object by calling @ref bs::ct::RenderAPI::drawIndexed() "ct::RenderAPI::drawIndexed()".
+Finally you can now draw the object by calling @bs::ct::RenderAPI::drawIndexed().
 It requires the following parameters:
  - @p startIndex - Offset into the bound index buffer to start drawing from.
 In most cases this will be zero.
  - @p indexCount - Number of indices to draw.
 Specify total number of indices in the index buffer to draw them all (most common case).
  - @p vertexOffset - Offset to append to each index in the index buffer.
 Allows you to draw different set of vertices using the same index buffer.
 In most cases this will be zero.